signalfx/signalfx-agent/README.md

 ### Kubernetes
 * Configure secrets
-    * Add a secret named `signalfx` that has a key `api-token` that is your SignalFX API token.
+    * Add a secret named `signalfx` that has a key `access-token` that is your SignalFX Access token.
     * Because the Quay repository is currently private you have to configure Docker registry authentication.
 Create a `docker-registry` type secret with name `quay-pull-secret` and in the data section set `.dockerconfigjson` to the base64 encoded contents of `~/.docker/config.json` (assuming you have already logged in with `docker login`)
 * Create config maps: